kth-gt/cb2442/lab/software_installation_manual.md

 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```

-and then follow the instructions for **installing Conda on Linux**.
+and then follow the instructions for **Miniconda Installation for KTH Ubuntu Rooms**.

 ### Creating the Conda Environment